 "You guys are all stubborn I'm sure and you're all very motivated at something," he told his captive audience.
 "Don't let people tell you that's a bad thing but let it be towards something good.
 My stubbornness of wanting this fighting career has saved me."

 If fighting served as Swanson's salvation, then this Saturday's bout against the lanky Dustin Poirier (13-2-0) might very well spur his professional resurrection.
-Swanson (18-5-0) has been repeatedly slapped with the most backhanded compliment in all of sports: He's got great
+Swanson (18-5-0) has been repeatedly slapped with the most backhanded compliment in all of sports: He's got great potential.

 The 29-year-old Palm Springs, Calif., native quickly captured the imagination of the mixed martial arts community when he strung together 11 consecutive victories in his first 12 professional fights.
 But a series of disappointing showings against big-name opponents and devastating injuries threatened to bump Swanson from the ranks of rising star to that of underachieving talent.
 He beat John Franchi in Nov.
 2009 with two broken hands and had to delay his UFC debut after a training partner's flying knee crushed Swanson's nasal, orbital, check and jawbones.
 Swanson needed three metal plates and two surgeons to address the injury.
 He says he's now healthy and healed, including his deepest wound of all, the one that's trapped him more tightly than any of Indio's wall ever could: His self-doubt.